-- Use props to support your knees so that they can fall to the sides comfortably without over stretching the inner thighs, knees or groins.
+- Use props to support your knees so that they can fall to the sides comfortably without over-stretching the inner thighs.

 - In restorative poses like this you may find your mind is more likely to wander.
 Try to observe the thoughts from a distance as they come into your head, letting them pass through as easily as they entered, without getting attached or involved in any stories.
-It can help to focus on the breath or on part of it such as the end of the exhale.
+Use your breath as an anchor.

 Watch out for

 - If you have any pain in your knees or groin use lots of props such as cushions under the knees or thighs to elevate them.

 - If you find your lower back is arching a lot you may need to place a bolster along the length of your spine.

 - If you are pregnant it is not advisable to lie flat on your back for too long.
 Instead, you can practise this pose with your back supported against a wall or high stack of cushions.
 Be mindful that your hips and pelvis will be more flexible/ less stable due to the hormone relaxin in your body, use extra cushions to support your knees and don’t go for your maximum stretch.
 The same applies if you are still breastfeeding.
 Read Sandra Carson’s article Prenatal yoga: tips for new and experienced yoginis for more on this.

 - You can use props to support you in different ways in the pose - read the Beginners tips and Watch out for sections for suggestions.